vicharak-in/shrike_fpga/User_Guide.md

 So first thing first we would have to download the EDA tool for the FPGA You can Find it here.
 Here are the few more software you will require.

+1. GO Configure Software Hub ( Renesas)
-1. Thonny IDE
+2. Thonny IDE
-2. GTKWave
+3. GTKWave

 Alright so you have got the require sotware on you PC.
 Now lets flash bitsream to the FPGA The guide to genrating the bitsream can be found here.